 maxBatchSizeBytes—the maximum size of a message batch, in bytes, that the client attempts to send to Amazon SQS.
 The default value is 256 KB, which is also the maximum message and batch size currently allowed by Amazon SQS.

 maxDoneReceiveBatches—the maximum number of receive batches AmazonBufferedAsyncClient prefetches and stores on the client side.
 The higher the setting, the more receive requests can be satisfied without having to make a call to Amazon SQS server.
 However, the more messages are pre-fetched, the longer they'll sit in the buffer, which means that their visibility timeout will be expiring.
-If this parameter is set to zero, all pre-fetching of messages is disabled and messages are retrieved only on demand.
+If this parameter is set to zero, all pre-fetching of messages is disabled and messages are consumed only on demand.
 The default value is 10 batches.

 maxInflightOutboundBatches—the maximum number of active outbound batches that can be processed at the same time.
 The higher the setting, the faster outbound batches can be sent (subject to other limits, such as CPU or bandwidth).
 The higher the setting, the more threads are consumed by the AmazonSQSBufferedAsyncClient.
 The default value is 5 batches.

 maxInflightReceiveBatches—the maximum number of active receive batches that can be processed at the same time.
 The higher the setting, the more messages can be received (subject to other limits, such as CPU or bandwidth, are hit).
 Although, the higher the setting, the more threads will be consumed by the AmazonSQSBufferedAsyncClient.
-If this parameter is set to 0, all pre-fetching of messages is disabled and messages are only retrieved on demand.
+If this parameter is set to 0, all pre-fetching of messages is disabled and messages are only consumed on demand.
 The default value is 10 batches.

-visibilityTimeoutSeconds—if this parameter is set to a positive nonzero value, this visibility timeout overrides the visibility timeout set on the queue from which messages are retrieved.
+visibilityTimeoutSeconds—if this parameter is set to a positive nonzero value, this visibility timeout overrides the visibility timeout set on the queue from which messages are consumed.
 A visibility timeout of zero seconds isn't supported.
 The default value is -1, which means the default queue setting is used.